Dallas HS valedictorian delivers abortion rights call

 DALLAS (AP) — A Dallas high school valedictorian scrapped a speech approved by her school administrators and delivered an abortion rights call in its place.

 Paxton Smith, the 2021 valedictorian at Lake Highlands High School, submitted to school officials an address on the effect of the media on young minds.
-But when she spoke at Sunday’s graduation ceremony, she talked of the theft of her rights and those of her classmates by the “heartbeat bill” signed into law by Texas Gov. Greg Abbott a week and a half before.
+But when she spoke at Sunday’s graduation ceremony, she talked of what she called “a war on the rights” of her body and those of other girls and women by the “heartbeat bill” signed into law by Texas Gov. Greg Abbott a week and a half before.

 “I cannot give up this platform to promote complacency and peace when there is a war on my body and a war on my rights.
 A war on the rights of your mothers, a war on the rights of your sisters, a war on the rights of your daughters.
 We cannot stay silent,” she told her class.